tobya/DocTo/pages/all/HelpLog.txt.md

   --PDF-OpenAfterExport
       If you wish for a converted PDF to be opened after creation.
 No value req.
   --PDF-FromPage
       Save a range of pages to pdf.
-Integer.
-If start page, --PDF-ToPage must also be set.
+Integer/String.
+If integer --PDF-ToPage must also be set.
       Other values wdExportCurrentPage, wdExportSelection --PDF-ToPage
       Save a range of pages to pdf.
 Integer. --PDF-FromPage must also be set.